-Kids are sure to love the Shark Reef Aquarium, which in addition to sharks features endangered green sea turtles, piranha, rare golden crocodiles, moon jellies, sawfish, and giant rays.
-The huge pool complex includes a large wave pool and a lazy river.
+At Mandalay Bay Resort & Casino, Kids are sure to love the 1.6-million-gallon Shark Reef Aquarium, which in addition to sharks features endangered green sea turtles, piranha, rare golden crocodiles, moon jellies, sawfish, and giant rays.
+The giant pool complex includes a large wave pool and a lazy river.
 Abundant kid-friendly food options at the hotel's 20 restaurants and great all-ages performances (which in the past have included The Lion King and Cirque du Soleil shows) make Mandalay Bay a great option for families.

 MGM Grand's 6.6-acre, five-pool complex features a long, winding river pool with waterfalls and fun, cave-like grottos.
 At the Rainforest Cafe, kids will enjoy the rainforest decor, periodic mist showers (don't worry, not as wet as it sounds), and animatronic gorillas.
 Children can also enjoy the magic of David Copperfield or Cirque du Soleil performances, the latter of which allows kids five or older.

-This non-gaming, non-smoking property is a mellow, family-friendly luxury option just off of the Strip.
-Parents of infants can request cribs, plush blankets, bibs, diapers, and baby toiletries from housekeeping, and the Trump Kids program provides terrycloth slippers, board games, books, toys, and a map of Las Vegas for children.
+The Trump International Hotel Las Vegas is a non-gaming, non-smoking property is a mellow, family-friendly luxury option just off of the Strip.
+An astounding array of free baby products are available: Parents can request cribs, bottle warmers and sterilizers, blankets, bibs, diapers, and baby toiletries from housekeeping.
+Simply fill out a request form on the hotel website in advance or speak up at check-in for a pair of Trump Kids terry cloth slippers, a selection of board games, books and toys, and a map of Las Vegas marked with kid-friendly spots.
 All suites come with queen-size sleeper sofas and stocked kitchenettes.

-The hotel's signature feature is it's 67-mph roller coaster that takes off from the lobby and wraps around the hotel.
+The New York – New York Hotel and Casino's signature feature is it's 67-mph roller coaster that takes off from the lobby and wraps around the hotel.
 The hotel also houses one of the biggest arcades in Las Vegas, and walking through the faux New York City neighborhoods and eateries is a little like walking through a Disneyland village.

 The Hilton Grand Vacations Club is targeted toward families, and lacks the smokey casino and adult entertainment found at other hotels on the Strip.
 The three-and-a-half-foot-deep pool with spray fountains is popular with children, and there's an activity lounge with table tennis, billiards, chess, foosball, and several board games.
 Sleeping arrangements are perfect for families of four or five -- the rooms are all large suites with fully equipped kitchens and queen-size sofa beds, with playpens and high chairs also available.

-Located half an hour from the Strip, vacationing families dominate the scene, especially at the large pool.
+Located half an hour from the Strip, vacationing families dominate the scene at Red Rock Casino Resort & Spa, especially at the huge wading pool with sprinklers.
 Families enjoy kid-friendly extras like a multiplex movie theater, a 72-lane bowling alley, plus a kids' club and babysitting service.
 Kids Quest has an indoor playground with a giant maze and jungle gym and supervised activities, from arts and crafts to karaoke; accepts children from six weeks to 12 years old; hourly rate, depending on age.

-Humongous rooms, spacious grounds, three pools, and daily organized activities make this the quintessential family hotel.
+Humongous rooms, spacious grounds, three pools, and daily organized activities make the Wyndham Grand Desert the quintessential family hotel.
 Kids can also keep busy at the mini-arcade, an arts-and-crafts room, and an activity room with pool tables and Xbox consoles.
 The hotel doesn't provide rollaway beds, but two-bedroom suites can sleep up to eight people.
 Cribs are available free of charge.
 The Oasis Cafe also has a kids' menu.